vladysor/SensEdu/docs/Contributing/index.md

 * Radar speed gun
 * FSK (Frequency-Shift Keying) modulated communication between multiple boards
 * Weather station with barometric pressure sensor

-## Library Contributions

-Please follow naming convention used throught the code.
-Some of it described in [library main page]({% link Library/index.md %}).
-Be careful with usign new timers and dma streams, make sure they are free.
-Read through developers notes for each peripheral you want to modify.

-If you are an experienced embedded systems developer, feel free to optimize library code for better performance.

-{: .warning}
-Before pushing your library changes, make sure that **ALL** examples are working properly

 ## Roadmap